PSH showroom, 1120 Speers Road., Oakville, ON

 Eric, who managed the company before Jeremy, is now living in Sao Paulo operating PSH Brasil which offers a complete range of pottery supplies to potters in Brazil.
 Eric is a John Mather Award recipient, awarded by the Ontario Crafts Council to individuals for their service to crafts over an extended period.
 Eric's brother, Gunnar, owns and operates a separate company called Synergetic Technologies which acts as an agent for a range of companies in furnace and heat process technologies.
 Synergetic Technologies is a one-stop source and resource for customers' heat process requirements.

 Jeremy, in his capacity as Managing Director of PSH and custom kiln engineer, is actively involved in the day-to-day business affairs and is a familiar face to area potters.
 So, too, are the sales and managing staff.
 Geoff Farrow oversees pottery and glass kiln construction, element fabrication, and kiln and equipment repair service.
 Geoff is an experienced glassworker and is the PSH source for information on glass slumping and fusing.
 For those ordering replacement elements or other kiln parts, Jay Clarke is the order desk contact.
-Other familiar faces (and voices) to many PSH customers are Brendan Smyth, Steve Smyth, and Jon Walls at the customer service desk.
-Joining the customer service staff (summer, 2015) is Hannah Slade, taking over from ceramic artist Emma Smith www.emmasmithceramics.com who remains a PSH consultant.
+He also receives and responds to all orders placed online.
+Other familiar faces (and voices) to many PSH customers are Brendan Smyth, Steve Smyth, Jon Walls and Queenie Xu http://queenie2411.wixsite.com/queeniexceramics at the customer service desk and, since late 2017, Felicia Pereira who is already familiar to many PSH regulars.
 Brendan and Jon are the usual sources for general product information.
 Among his many responsibilities, Brendan handles inquiries about new kilns and delivery scheduling.
 Jon is PSH's source for information on clay, glaze and ceramic materials.
 Steve is our ever-busy shipper.
-On the telephone, you will be welcomed by Brendan, Jon or Steve.
+On the telephone, you will be welcomed by Brendan, Jon, Steve or Felicia.
 In Kitchener, customer service is handled by accomplished potter and saggar-firing expert, Becky DeLeo www.beckywebster.com, manager of S&S Pottery Supplies.

 Today, PSH produces over 30 standard clay bodies for potters, sculptors and handbuilders and designs, builds and services a wide range of kilns for pottery and glass marketed under the name, "Euclid Kilns".
 PSH also builds industrial kilns marketed under the name "PSH Kilns & Furnaces" and provides rebuild and renovation service to existing industrial furnaces.
 PSH has been successful in responding to a wide range of heat process requirements in industry, some far removed from traditional ceramics.